On This Page

 Templates also help you save time.
 For example, if you are planning a student search series, you can create a template for the campaign.
 Then, when you go to build the individual emails for the series, you would simply select the template you created and modify the email's text, images, and call-to-action buttons, depending on the message's requirements.

-Templates are fully editable, both when you are creating it and after you have loaded the template for an individual email.
+Templates are fully editable, both when you are creating them and after you have loaded the template for an individual email.

 These give you a head start by organizing content areas by columns and rows where you’ll add text, images, and other elements.
 You’ll also be able to adjust the background and other colors.
 Keep in mind that templates do not lock you into their original format.
 For example, if you pick a 1 column template, you can add another column and rows below it later.